 EFRAG considers that the proposed new disclosure requirements provide application guidance when dealing with supplier finance arrangements rather than complementing the current requirements in existing IFRS Standards (IFRS 7, IAS 7, IAS 1).
 Therefore, EFRAG recommends the IASB to amend paragraph 44F of the ED to remind entities that there are already existing disclosure requirements that apply to some types of financing arrangements and that the materiality principle is the overarching principle for entities to consider when deciding what information would be relevant for users of financial statements.
-Furthermore, EFRAG notes that there is a risk of a possible narrow interpretation of the scope of IFRS 7 when applied to supplier finance arrangements.
+Furthermore, EFRAG notes that there is a risk of a possible narrow interpretation of the scope of IFRS 7 when applied to supplier finance arrangementsIn this respect, EFRAG suggests that the IASB consider elevating the last sentence in paragraph BC11 of the ED to form part of the main text of the Amendments as well as to refer to the requirements of IAS 1.

 EFRAG agrees with the project scope to focus on supplier finance arrangements.
 Such arrangements are increasingly used in practice and they can significantly affect an entity's ability to settle its liabilities when they become due, particularly when an entity significantly relies on supplier finance arrangements and concentrates its liabilities in a few finance providers.
-However, EFRAG suggests the IASB to carefully consider the types of arrangements captured within the project scope and provide application guidance on the types of arrangements to be captured by the proposals.